readersclub/opensource-networking-technologies/Chapter2.md

 ![image](https://user-images.githubusercontent.com/414141/81553721-4da88c80-93a5-11ea-84b9-e014cd49f3da.png)

-Network virtualization (or an overlay network )  is about creating virtual networks on top of physical networks.
+**Network Virtualization** (or an overlay network ) is about creating virtual networks on top of physical networks.
 It is mainly based on encapsulation technologies.
 The endpoints send data packets to each other with addresses that may not be routable in an underlying network.
 The overlay hosts encapsulate the original data packets into other packets (such as GRE or VXLAN) and send the packets to a physical underlay network towards the destination host.
 The destination host decapsulates the packet and delivers it to the endpoint.
 It can be created using virtual switches or platforms such as OpenStack Neutron, OVS (Open vSwitch), VMware NSX, or a hardware VTEP (VXLAN Tunnel Endpoint) gateway.

-Overlay Networks Are Virtual Networks on Top of Physical Networks, Built Using Encapsulation and Tunnels
+Overlay networks are virtual networks on top of physical networks, built using encapsulation and tunnels
 ![image](https://user-images.githubusercontent.com/414141/81553885-919b9180-93a5-11ea-9f27-a8ce46b7de63.png)

-Packet Transfer Steps in an Overlay Network
+Packet transfer steps in an overlay network
 ![image](https://user-images.githubusercontent.com/414141/81554015-c60f4d80-93a5-11ea-81ad-0abeceb379b9.png)